 Bylaws are the internal operating procedures of your organization, and should be as detailed as possible.
 The more detailed, the easier it will be for your organization to run smoothly.
 We have broken down the components of nonprofit bylaws, but here are some additional tips to make the process easier.

-The very first thing you should do to register your nonprofit is to give it a name.
+The very first thing you should do when creating a nonprofit is to give it a name.
 You will need to use this as your official name in your bylaws (and all of the other documents to follow).
 We know this can seem intimidating, and you want to create the perfect name for your organization.
-In choosing a name, we recommend to consider your branding, target audience, and wording.
+In choosing a name, we recommend considering your branding, target audience, and wording.

 Once you have chosen options for your name, you need to see if any other nonprofits already have any of your options.
 To do this, you can search for the names here.
 After verifying, you can move forward to narrowing down your options.

 Pro Tip: Take it to the streets!
 Not literally of course, we just mean to test out potential names with the nonprofit community.
 You can do this either through surveying Facebook groups, or even emailing a group of potential supporters.

 Once you have decided on one name, consider making it official by trademarking it.
 This will protect you from any confusion and malpractice.
 By trademarking your name, you are avoiding the possibility of supporters finding another nonprofits information instead of yours, or donating to the wrong organization.

 Another benefit is that trademarking ensures that you have legal protection against infringement.
 Essentially, this means if someone tries to use your name under false pretenses you have the right to legal action if needed.

 In addition to all of this, trademarking can add a level of sophistication to your name.
 After you have registered your name as a trademark you can add the "®" symbol, which indicates that your organization is federally registered.
 This will bring confidence to potential donors and members by letting them know that they are not just giving their time and money blindly.

 Guide for Members